What's it like to be a Teacher's Aide?

 How to become a Teacher's Aide

-- Undertake a qualification within the field of education.
-The entry-level qualification is a Certificate III in Education Support (CHC30213).
-Alternatively, if you have experience working in an education support role, undertake a Certificate IV in Education Support (CHC40213).
+- Complete a Certificate III in Education Support (CHC30213) which will prepare you for entry-level roles.
+Alternatively, if you have experience working in an education support role, or would prefer to work more autonomously, complete a Certificate IV in Education Support (CHC40213).

 - Consider joining Australian Teacher Aide, which is a national industry organisation aimed at developing the capacity of Teacher’s Aides in schools.

-- There are many career progression opportunities for Teacher’s Aides including further study such as qualifications to become a primary or secondary teacher or special education teacher.
+- There are many career progression opportunities for Teacher’s Aides including further study to become a Primary Teacher, Secondary Teacher or Special Education Teacher.